-When chatting with Holy Fools, they informed me of their plan to provide lunch to around 80 of their clients on Christmas Day and were thrilled to receive backpacks, but were also sourcing gifts.
-So too was the Redwood Centre, so I decided we could at least try to provide gifts for them as well and aimed high at 50 backpacks with essentials and Christmas goodies as well as 150 gifts.
+Holy Fools informed me of their plan to provide lunch for around 80 clients on Christmas Day and were thrilled by the idea of receiving backpacks, but they were also sourcing gifts.
+So too was the Redwood Centre, so I decided we should try to provide gifts for them as well and aimed high at 50 backpacks and 150 gifts.

 Though it was a lot, I was confident that with the community’s support, we’d be able to reach our target for gifts, but to be honest, was a little concerned about obtaining that many backpacks!
 It wasn’t what was going inside that was proving a challenge, but the packs themselves as none of the manufacturers or shops I approached were able to help out.
 So, I posted the plan on the internet a few months before Christmas and waited to hear back from the community.

-I immediately received messages from people who wanted to volunteer their time to help source items and help pack and wrap when the time came and it wasn’t long until we had over a dozen volunteers.
+I immediately received messages from people who wanted to volunteer their time to help source items and help pack and wrap when the time came.
+It wasn’t long until I had over a dozen volunteers.
 The team and I set to work posting, emailing and making calls.
 Now we just needed the community and local businesses to come through with the goodies we needed.

-A local real estate agent with three offices, Methven Real Estate and Chirnside Park Community Centre, once again agreed to act as drop off points for public donations as they had earlier in the year when we ran our Winter Warmer’s Community Clothing Collection.
+A local real estate agent, Methven Real Estate and a Community Centre, agreed to act as drop off points for public donations as they had earlier in the year when we ran our Winter Warmer’s Community Clothing Collection.

 A local teacher saw the flyer online and saw it as a perfect project for her year 5 and 6 students who had been studying homelessness and helping others throughout the year.
-Briony asked her children if they’d like to end the year by taking part in fundraising and buying gifts for our project and it was a unanimous yes, so I went to visit the students to chat about what we were doing and why and to answer any questions they had.
-After our chat, the kids and I went outside armed with chalk to leave positive messages and happy drawings for the rest of the school for World Kindness Day.
+Briony asked her children if they’d like to end the year by taking part in fundraising and buying gifts for our project.
+It was a unanimous yes, so I went to visit the students to chat about what we were doing and why, and to answer any questions they had.
+After our chat, the kids and I went outside to create positive messages and happy drawings for the rest of the school for World Kindness Day.

 We were starting to receive responses from some of the businesses we’d emailed with several mind blowing donations coming in.